 Far and away the strength of the series, Superman’s villains have seldom been depicted better.
 For a Superman show without Superman, we did get a heaping helping of his bad guys, some of whom had never been seen in live action.

 Where the featured bad guy of season 1 was perhaps my favorite of the entire series, Brainiac, played by Blake Ritson, the featured bad of season 2 is General Zod.
-Tony Salmon does an amazing job portraying Superman’s arch nemesis, and much to my surprise, really gave Terrence Stamp a run for his money.
+Tony Salmon did an amazing job portraying Superman’s arch nemesis, and much to my surprise, really gave Terrence Stamp a run for his money.
 Zod oscillates between the cold, calculating dictator to the brilliant general scheming behind his army’s lines to the spoiled child who desperately wanted more time with his parents.
 He is surprisingly layered and very strong here, and moves the story to unpredictable places through his machinations (Doomsday!
 Black Mercy!
 Wegthor!).
 Just great, great stuff.

 To top all that off, I was sincerely impressed by how the writers handled Doomsday.
 Although firmly grounded in the origin established by Dan Jurgens in “Hunter/Prey,” the show took the character a step further by making him sympathetic.
 At first glance, one might think that the character in Supes’ rogues gallery- maybe even all the DCU- that one would feel the least amount of sympathy for would be Doomsday, yet the writers of this show prove me wrong.
 I won’t give away too much, just pay close attention to episode 7 of the season, “Zods and Monsters.”
-Yowza!!

 Between Brainiac, Zod and Doomsday, with some Jax-Ur and insurrection peppered in for good measure, it all works.

-Let’s be sure, time travel doesn’t make any sense no matter how you slice it.
+Let’s be honest, time travel doesn’t make any sense no matter how you slice it.
 Different sci-fi stories have tried to utilize it in different ways and there are always plot holes.
 The benefit, however, is that you can go places with a story that you normally couldn’t.
 The aforementioned villains, for instance, would never be seen in a Superman prequel series, certainly not Zod.
 But you get to see history, alternate reality, and characters being put through the ringer because of the incredibly unique setting.
 Even with its shortcomings, I love it.

 While not quite as strong as the MCU Netflix shows (still the peek of superhero TV for me) but much better than the teen-friendly CW Arrowverse shows, I’d ultimately place Krypton around the same category of ABC’s Agent Carter, a solid show, albeit not quite perfect.